 With kettlebells, you can train your chest in a very similar way that you can with dumbbells.
-Pretty much every exercise that you do with dumbbells can be replicated with kettlebells, with or without a bench.
+Pretty much all dumbbell chest exercises can be replicated with kettlebells, with or without a bench.
 They’ll just have their own little differences.
 After all, the kettlebell is a different shape and is not perfectly balanced along a straight handle.
 So, depending on the exercise, you will have to grip the kettlebell in different ways.

 Overall, if you do the right kettlebell exercises, you can hone in on your chest just as well as you can with dumbbells.